ChetanKrishna07/quiz_app/api/api_docs.md

 # Quiz App API Documentation

 ## Overview
-This is a FastAPI-based quiz application that provides file parsing capabilities and user score management with MongoDB integration.
+This is a FastAPI-based quiz application that provides file parsing capabilities and user management with MongoDB integration.

 ## Base URL
 ```